Qwilr is built on the following three principles:

 (PS: You can read here why this document is about Principles and not "Culture").

-Not by taking hack shortcuts, not by social engineering or political machination, or short-term hot-air strategies, but by working resolutely and systemically to become the best.
-And not just the best, but the Undeniable Best, a superiority which once experienced, cannot be argued with.
+Not by taking hack shortcuts, not by social engineering or political machination but by working resolutely and systemically to become the best.
+And not just the best, but the Undeniable Best, a quality which cannot be argued with.

 As this applies to building our business: we will not win our race by having particular media organisations cover us, or by schmoozing the right people or shaking the right hands, or having the cleverest pricing schemes, or releasing 100 new features in a month, or raising the most money.
 All of these things are important, they matter, but to build a large and sustainable business in the long term we can only win by creating something that is undeniably the best, across all dimensions of our business and our company: the best teams, the best product, the best marketing, the best sales, the best customer experience, the best minds at work.